walkerkehoe/walkerkehoe/content/projects/satellite-1.md

 title = "PyCubed-1"

 +++
 The PyCubed-1 is a satellite I built while at Stanford that, when launched in Q4 2020, will be the smallest ever spacecraft with three axis attitude determination and control.
 Full documentation can be found [here](https://github.com/spacecraft-design-lab-2019) on the project's GitHub page.
+The satellite is pictured in its custom vibration testing fixture.